Monday June 6, 2022

 The Wrap Up

-The pandemic has been intense and it isn’t over yet.
-Cannabis has been helping a lot of people cope with this enormous, frequently tragic disruption in all of our lives.
-If THC isn’t giving you that TLC that it used to as you try returning to normal life, switching up your routine or your strain can help.
+Now that we are post-lockdown, cannabis has been helping a lot of people cope with this enormous, frequently tragic disruption in all of our lives.
+If THC isn’t giving you that TLC that it used to as you try returning to normal life, switching up your routine or your go-to strains may help.
 Adding in some CBD or lowering your dosage of THC may help turn the volume down, and taking a short break from cannabis completely can help you reset your levels.

 However you’re getting through this new phase of the pandemic, remember to be kind to yourself.
 It may take some time to emotionally recover, and it may never feel like it was before the pandemic, but you will recover.

 Also, if you are struggling, don’t rely solely on cannabis to get you through.
 Talk to a friend or family member, See a therapist, or talk to your physician about what’s going on.
 You will get through, but sometimes we all need a little help from someone else.